 Upon passing these test ignition and deployment loop voltages are measured to ensure that they are within their normal voltage ranges.
 The SDM monitors the voltages at the driver low and the passenger low to detect shorts to ground or voltage in the deploy loops.

 The SDM checks the wiring connection to each inflator by letting the infinitesimal current flow through the internal circuit and verify the resistance.
 But if the voltage is out of range, SDM is unable to check the airbag system properly.

+Need more information on how to fix the B1101 Chevrolet code?
 Get Access to Factory Service Manuals

 Get the B1101 Chevrolet code diagnosed by a professional: Find a repair shop in your area